Reporting

 • The Corporate plan can reach €7,650/year.

-In other markets, such as the United States, much wider ranges are mentioned, between $500 and $11,000 annually, depending on company size and the number of evaluations included.
+In other markets, such as the United States, much wider ranges are mentioned, between $500 and $11,000 annually, depending on company size and the number of evaluations included, as well as additional processes like external verification of sustainability data.

 What is EcoVadis and What Does Its Subscription Include?